 Principle 4 of the OAB/ITTO PCI guidelines ensures that provisions are in place to ensure that companies and government consider and show respect for the social impacts of forest management on local communities.
 Sustainability (M) The project was able to assess advances in SFM through the development of national reports on progress towards SFM, based on principle 1 and forest audits at the FMU level to assess the level of countries and FMU managers with respect to the consideration and implementation of sustainability at both policy and FMU levels.
 Most countries now have a pool of well-trained auditors who can independently conduct forest audits for SFM using their national PCIs for all types of forests.
 In addition, with a little determination (considering that audit missions are not very expensive) several concessions or FMUs could be audited in each country.
 However, not all countries have benefitted from the conduct of pilot audit missions to complete the practical training of their national auditors.
 These trainings were planned in Stage 3 of Phase III of the project, which did not receive funding from ITTO.
 Status 2022 10 countries have been involved in this flagship project on promoting sustainable management of African forests.
 The result analysis by the regional evaluator in 2022 revealed that countries made quite different experiences on progress towards SFM.
-The status of sustainability in each participating country as assessed in mid-2022 is outlined in Annex 9.1 (in French).
-Outcomes for Global Processes: GFGs: 1, 2, 5 and 6 SDGs: 12.2, 15.1, 15.2, 15.5, 15.9 Link to TICAD focus areas: 1, 2, 4 and 5 (8) Benin PD 678/12 Rev.1 Objectives 1.
-To contribute to SFM in Benin by producing reliable data on forest 1, 5, 6 Achieved: Significant participation of stakeholders was obtained in the collection and management of forest data.
-(M): Establishment of a National Forest Statistics resources 2.
-The specific objective is to establish a national information collection and management system for the Forest statistics management was institutionalized in compliance with the guidelines of the United Nations Statistics Division (UNSD 2016).
+The status of sustainability in each participating country as assessed in mid- 2022 is outlined in Annex 9.1 (in French).
+Outcomes for Global Processes: GFGs: 1, 2, 5 and 6 SDGs: 12.2, 15.1, 15.2, 15.5, 15.9 Link to TICAD focus areas: 1, 2, 4 and 5 (8) Benin Objectives 1, 5, 6 Achieved: PD 679/12 Pov 1 1.
+To contribute to SFM in Benin by Significant participation of stakeholders was obtained in the collection and (M): resources Forest statistics management was institutionalized in compliance with the Establishment of a National Forest 2.
+The specific objective is to establish a national information collection and guidelines of the United Nations Statistics Division (UNSD 2016).
 This was made possible by the establishment of the Standing Committee for Forest Statistics Coordination and Monitoring based on an inter-ministerial order.
-National forest statistics are now available online.
+SIGUSUES management system for the National forest statistics are now available online.